Siata Daina

 The Siata Daina is an Italian car produced by Siata from 1950-1958.
-The Daina was available as a coupé or a convertible and had custom bodies by Stabilimenti Farina, Bertone and other coach builders.
+The Daina was available as a coupé or a convertible and featured custom bodies by Stabilimenti Farina, Bertone and other coachbuilders.

 Performance

-Like all Siata cars, the Daina was based on heavily modified Fiat mechanics.
+Like all Siata cars, the Daina was based on heavily modified Fiat mechanicals.
 In this case it was the Fiat 1400; the frame was reinforced and shortened while the engine was developed with new head valves, new manifolds, carburetors, and on some models, Abarth exhaust systems.
 The Daina could be had with a 1.4L (1,395 cc), 1.5L (1,500 cc) or 1.8L (1,817 cc) overhead valve I4 engine, all of which were sourced from Fiat.
 It featured independent front suspension and a live rear axle with coil springs all around, as well as 4-wheel drum brakes.
 It could be had with either a 4-speed or 5-speed manual gearbox.